jnalanko/WheelerSort/README.md

 2 5 c
 ```

-This defines an automaton 6 nodes and 5 edges.
+This defines an automaton with 6 nodes and 5 edges.
 The initial state is 0.
 The edges are (0,1,a), (0,2,b), (1,3,b), (2,4,a), (2,5,c).
 This input is in the file example_input.txt.
 To sort the nodes, run:

 ```
 cat example_input.txt | ./wheelersort